Written by Jaryn Jones

 Melanie Hart serves as interim chair of the Department of Health, Exercise & Sport

-Sciences and associate dean in the College of Arts & Sciences at Texas Tech University,
+Sciences and associate dean in the College of Arts and Sciences at Texas Tech University,

 teaching courses in exercise and sport sciences and assisting the university in distance